santogioia-scandit/data-capture-documentation/docs/sdks/react-native/add-sdk.md

 ### 2b.
 Add the Scandit Data Capture SDK manually

-After you download the archive containing all the plugins at [ssl.scandit.com/dashboard/downloads](https://ssl.scandit.com/dashboard/downloads), unzip the archive.
+After you download the [archive](https://ssl.scandit.com/dashboard/downloads) containing all the plugins, unzip the archive.
 It includes the available React Native plugins, including the scandit-react-native-datacapture-core plugin that all other plugins depend on.

 First add scandit-react-native-datacapture-core plugin: